Death of a Gentleman

 We are in the process of finishing our post-production, and hope the film will premiere in the summer of 2015.

-We’re still looking for investment, so if you would like to see a business plan and hear what terms we can offer please get in touch at firstname.lastname@example.org.
+We are still looking for investment, so if you would like to see a business plan and hear what terms we can offer please get in touch at firstname.lastname@example.org.
 In the meantime spread the word and keep following our twitter @doagfilm for updates.

-We hope you enjoy this promotional video for Death of a Gentleman – featuring Andrew Strauss, Kevin Pietersen, Lalit Modi, Giles Clarke, N Srinivasan, Ian Chappell, Rahul Dravid, Andrew Wildblood, Mark Nicholas and Eddie Cowan, and commentary from Jim Maxwell.
+In the meantime we hope you enjoy this promotional video for Death of a Gentleman – featuring Andrew Strauss, Kevin Pietersen, Lalit Modi, Giles Clarke, N Srinivasan, Ian Chappell, Rahul Dravid, Andrew Wildblood, Mark Nicholas and Eddie Cowan, and commentary from Jim Maxwell.

 This video was made in 2012 to show to distributors and potential investors as we started raising money to finish the film.
 If you are interested in helping us please contact email@example.com